As a writer and typographic designer—generically, a professional artist—I have objections to generative AI. So do other artists.

 From 2016, some similar thoughts from Microsoft CEO Satya Nadella.

 National treasure Al Jaffee dies at age 102, after officially retiring from cartooning at age 99.
 That’s pretty much my dream exit too.
-Please enjoy my all-time favorite Jaffee cartoon.
+Please enjoy my all-time favorite Jaffee cartoon, keeping in mind that part 1 appeared on the right side, so you wouldn’t see part 2 till you turned the page.

 The AI Now Institute has released policy proposals for regulating AI.
 (Also, nice job on the typography and logo.)